The COVID-19 pandemic has changed how Weddings, Handfastings and other meaningful Life Ceremonies can take place.

 I am still providing beautiful gift copies of ceremonies to my Wild Wedding folks.
 They may arrive a little later than usual, as suppliers and post are still running a little behind sometimes.
 I’ll keep you updated and be sure to let you know when its in the post.

-Right now, in much of England, that allows for up to 6 people meeting in an outdoor space; just enough for me, you, your beloved and a chosen few witnesses, or perhaps just you, your love and I, and a photographer.
+From March 29th up to 6 people can meet in a public or private outdoor space; just enough for me, you, your beloved and a chosen few witnesses.
+Or perhaps just you, your love and I, and a photographer.

 Sometimes, small is perfect!